Gourish/challenges/qa-challenges/README.md

 ## Challenge - 3 Cucumber Tests ##

+[Cucumber](https://cucumber.io/docs/guides/overview/#what-is-cucumber) is a Behavior-Driven-Design(BDD) test framework.
 Get cucumber tests working locally and add 10-20 cucumber tests for requirements not covered by the current code.
 Add instructions on how to run cucumber tests for the evaluator.
 Create a pull Request for selenium code that you wrote.
 Evaluation Criteria

 This is a Level 3 Challenge.
 You will be evaluated on